We offer an in-depth and highly personalized matching process for individual therapy. Here’s what you need to know

-Flexible spending accounts (FSA) and health savings accounts (HSA) allow you to set aside month before taxes, which can be used to pay for appointments with us.
+Flexible spending accounts (FSA) and health savings accounts (HSA) allow you to set aside month before taxes, which can be used to pay for therapy appointments.

 ACT uses a mix of acceptance, mindfulness, and behavior change strategies to improve mental well-being and increase psychological flexibility.
 ACT is a very experiential type of therapy that uses in-session exercises, metaphor, language, and physical movement to focus on living a valued life instead of getting stuck in needing to "get rid" of suffering.

 One of the biggest skills gained through ACT is listening to your own self-talk—the way you verbalize and understand things like past trauma, physical limitations, past relationships, or anything else on your plate.
 And, with that understanding, choosing how to move through it—either by change or by acceptance.

 CBT is a here-and-now approach to examining how thoughts, feelings, and behaviors are connected and impact our overall well-being.
 CBT focuses on identifying maladaptive thinking and behavioral patterns and implementing specific strategies to reduce symptoms of depression, anxiety, trauma, etc.

 CBT is an active, problem-focused approach that helps to directly challenge various cognitive distortions and change unhelpful patterns of thinking and behavior.

 Dialectical Behavior Therapy (DBT) focuses on learning to manage difficult or intense emotions and to decrease conflict in relationships.
 The underlying philosophy of DBT hinges on the important dialectic that we are all doing the best we can, and we have the ability to be better.
 DBT specifically focuses on providing CBT-like therapeutic skills in four key areas—mindfulness, distress tolerance, emotional regulation, interpersonal effectiveness.